Updated: Feb 28, 2026

 A large number of reviews may come from accounts with little or no history.
 These profiles often have no photo, no past reviews, or were created recently just to post a rating.

-If many reviews reference the same news story, viral clip, or social media trend, it’s a strong signal of review bombing.
+Unlike repetitive language, if many reviews reference the same news story, viral clip, or social media trend, it’s a strong signal of review bombing.
 Genuine reviews rarely focus on one external event.

 When review bombing occurs, the overall rating can change dramatically in a very short time.
 A highly rated product or business may suddenly lose trust overnight.